Eric9010/tp/docs/UserGuide.md

 **Q**: I edited the data file and now something is wrong with the application.
 What do I do?<br>
 **A**: To reset the application, go to the folder containing the jar file and find the data subfolder.
 From there, delete the file addressbook.json and re-open the application.
 Unfortunately, any existing data will be gone.

+**Q**: Can I use non-English names or tags?
+**A**: No, currently only English letters, numbers, and certain special characters are supported.
+Non-English characters (e.g., Chinese, Arabic, accented letters) are not allowed.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues